Chithra-Alle/Python/Basics/variable_dataTypes.md

 ## 5. Mapped data: dict

-**dict:** A dictionary is an unordered collection of data containing a key:value pair.
+**dict:** A dictionary is an ordered collection of data containing a key:value pair.
 The key:value pairs are enclosed within curly brackets.
+In Python, dictionaries are ordered as of version 3.7 and later.
+This means that when you iterate over a dictionary, the elements are returned in the order they were inserted.
+Before Python 3.7, dictionaries were unordered, meaning there was no guarantee that the elements would maintain the insertion order.

 **Example:**